 with Tina Benko, Susannah Flood, Erin Gann, Arliss Howard, Alex Hurt, Mia Katigbak, Emma Ramos, Dallas Robers, Roslyn Ruff, Carmen Zilles

-Pulitzer Prize-winning playwright Ayad Akhtar (Disgraced, The Who & The What) makes his New York Theatre Workshop debut with The Invisible Hand, directed by two-time Obie Award winner Ken Rus Schmoll (Red Dog Howls).
-The Invisible Hand follows an American investment banker, kidnapped and held for ransom in Pakistan, as he trades for his life.
+Pulitzer Prize-winning playwright Ayad Akhtar (Disgraced) makes his NYTW debut, directed by two-time Obie Award winner Ken Rus Schmoll (Red Dog Howls).
 This suspenseful new play is a chilling and complex look at how far we will go to save ourselves and the devastating ramifications of our individual actions on global power and politics.

 Scenic Design Riccardo Hernandez

 Lighting Design Tyler Micoleau

 Stage Manager Megan Schwarz Dickert